lzlzlizi/SomePractice/Remembering words/readme.md

 # simple app for remembering words using pyqt

-This little app was created when I was tired with GRE words memorizing.
+* This little app was created when I was tired with GRE words memorizing.
 I thought, hey why not write a script to remember words in my way.
+* word info is get from dict.bing.com

 ## requirements